askarby/ansible-dev-setup/README.md

 ## What's installed

-The easiest way to understand what's installed is to read the contents of `ansible_osx.yml`, this configuration is fairly specific to the range of development I do personally, but may serve as a useful starting point for others.
+The easiest way to understand what's installed is to read the contents of `ansible_mac.yml`, this configuration is fairly specific to the range of development I do personally, but may serve as a useful starting point for others.
 The core components are:

 - ZSH + Oh My Zsh as the primary shell
 - Homebrew for package management
-- ASDF for version management (along with plugins and default versions for ruby, python, javascript, elixir and erlang)
+- ASDF for version management (along with plugins and default versions for python and javascript)
-- Virtualbox, Vagrant and Docker
+- Docker
-- VSCode + default plugins and configuration
-- A selection of Android SDK's
 - Lots of other tools and utilities

 ## Customising

-Everything can be customised by editing `ansible_osx.yml`.
+Everything can be customised by editing `ansible_mac.yml`.